Glaciers on Mars: Climate changes

-It is thought that ice accumulated when Mars' orbital tilt was very different from the present (the axis the planet spins on has considerable "wobble," meaning its angle changes over time).
+It is thought that ice accumulated when Mars's orbital tilt was very different from the present (the axis the planet spins on has considerable "wobble," meaning its angle changes over time).
 A few million years ago, the tilt of the axis of Mars was 45 degrees instead of its present 25 degrees.
 Its tilt, also called obliquity, varies greatly because its two tiny moons cannot stabilize it like the Moon stabilizes Earth.

 Many features on Mars, especially in the Ismenius Lacus quadrangle, are believed to contain large amounts of ice.
 The most popular model for the origin of the ice is climate change from large changes in the tilt of the planet's rotational axis.
 At times the tilt has even been greater than 80 degrees Large changes in the tilt explains many ice-rich features on Mars.

 Studies have shown that when the tilt of Mars reaches 45 degrees from its current 25 degrees, ice is no longer stable at the poles.
 Furthermore, at this high tilt, stores of solid carbon dioxide (dry ice) sublimate, thereby increasing the atmospheric pressure.
 This increased pressure allows more dust to be held in the atmosphere.
 Moisture in the atmosphere will fall as snow or as ice frozen onto dust grains.
 Calculations suggest this material will concentrate in the mid-latitudes.
 General circulation models of the Martian atmosphere predict accumulations of ice-rich dust in the same areas where ice-rich features are found.

 When the tilt begins to return to lower values, the ice sublimates (turns directly to a gas) and leaves behind a lag of dust.
 The lag deposit caps the underlying material so with each cycle of high tilt levels, some ice-rich mantle remains behind.
 The smooth surface mantle layer probably represents only relative recent material.